flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 30.4.23

-It's the last day of April, apperently it's also the last day of my second dwarf fortress game.
+It's the last day of April, apperenlly it's also the last day of my second dwarf fortress game.
 I lost the second game in the same way I did in the first one; dehydration.
 The game actually started pretty well, I get the hang of mining.
 Build a lot of workshops and other useful construcktion from stones and woods.
 I even manage to lend my hands on gems.

 My dwarfs started getting thirsty about 3 hours into the game.
 But I haven't notice it until they start working very slowly, which means that they will die of dehydration soon.
 The problem with dwarf fortress is that there are so much information the player don't even know which to focus on.